Hayat Sindi

-Dr. Hayat Al Sindi (حياة سندي; born 6 November 1967) is a Saudi Arabian medical scientist and one of the first female members of the Consultative Assembly of Saudi Arabia.
+Hayat Al Sindi (حياة سندي; born 6 November 1967) is a Saudi Arabian biotechnologist and medical scientist who is one of the first female members of the Consultative Assembly of Saudi Arabia.
 She is famous for making major contributions to point-of-care medical testing and biotechnology.
 She was ranked by Arabian Business as the 19th most influential Arab in the world and the ninth most influential Arab woman.
 In 2018, she was listed as one of BBC's 100 Women.

-Education
+Early life and education

-Hayat Sindi was born in Mecca, Saudi Arabia.
-In 1991, she convinced her family to allow her to travel alone to the UK in order to pursue her higher education.
-After a year spent learning English and studying for her A-levels, she was accepted to King's College London, where she graduated with a degree in pharmacology in 1995.
+Born in Mecca, Saudi Arabia, Sindi remained in Saudi Arabia and did not learn English until she decided to relocate with the intention of attending a university.
+In 1991, she persuaded her family to allow her to pursue higher studies in England, where after a year spent learning English and studying for her A-levels, she was accepted to King's College London, where she graduated with a degree in pharmacology in 1995.
 While at King's College, she was a recipient of Princess Anne's Award for her undergraduate work on allergy.
+In 2001, Sindi became the first Saudi woman to obtain a PhD in Biotechnology from the University of Cambridge and then furthered her studies at MIT and Harvard.

 Sindi, who wears the traditional Muslim headscarf, was pressured to abandon her religious and cultural beliefs while at university; she persisted, holding the view that a person's religion, color, or gender has no bearing on scientific contributions.
 Sindi went on to get a Ph.D. in biotechnology from Newnham College, Cambridge in 2001; she was the first Saudi woman to be accepted at Cambridge University in the field of biotechnology, and the first woman from any of the Arab States of the Persian Gulf to complete a doctoral degree in the field.